The second funeral of James Daly, Connaught Rangers’ mutineer, 1 November 197026 June 2020

 To mark the centenary of the Connaught Rangers Mutiny of 28 June 1920, read this account by DIFP's John Gibney of how the remains of the only soldier executed for his role in the mutiny were returned to Ireland from India in 1970.

 On 1 November 1970 James Daly was reinterred in Tyrellspass, Co.
 Westmeath, almost exactly fifty years after he had been executed in India.
-Born in Ballymoe at the turn of the century, he had grown up in Tyrellspass and in the aftermath of the First World War enlisted in the Connaught Rangers, being posted to India.
+Born in Ballymoe.
+Co.
+Galway, at the turn of the century, Daly's family eventually moved to Tyrellspass and in the aftermath of the First World War he enlisted in the Connaught Rangers, being posted to India.
 When, on 28 June 1920, a company of the Rangers based at Jullundar (Jalandhar) in the Punjab refused to obey orders in protest at the repressive policies of the British in Ireland at the time, some of their colleagues based in the town of Solan followed suit and surrendered their weapons.
 When they stormed the armoury to get them back, two of the ‘mutineers’ were shot dead by the soldiers on guard.
 Consequently, 61 members of the regiment were convicted for their involvement in the mutiny, and Private Daly, who was deemed to be the ringleader of the ‘mutiny’ in Solon, was executed on 2 November 1920 and was buried in Dagshai military cemetery.

 Calls to do so had been made as early as 1952 by Daly’s brother-in-law Stephen Lally (another veteran of the mutiny) and had garnered a good deal of publicity and support.
 What prompted movement on the issue in the late 1960s was the precedent set by the repatriation of the remains of Roger Casement from London’s Pentonville Prison to Dublin’s Glasnevin Cemetery in 1965.
 In the years that followed the governments led by Seán Lemass and subsequently Lynch were faced with various requests to repatriate figures who died overseas in the struggle for Irish independence.
 In October 1967 the Department of External Affairs sought to sidestep the issue by taking the view that ‘the government could not undertake to repatriate the remains of all who served the cause of Irish freedom and died abroad.
 The government regarded the repatriation of the remains of Roger Casement in 1965 as having a symbolic significance which extended to all Irish patriots interred abroad’.